Picture of Stephen Jay Gould

 Stephen Jay Gould

-Stephen Jay Gould was an American paleontologist who was born in 1941.
+Stephen Jay Gould was an American paleontologist and evolutionary biologist who was born in 1941.
 He revised Darwin's theory of evolution, introducing his own concept of punctuated equilibrium.
 This states that evolution is not a gradual process but, rather, has static periods followed by brief bursts of change.

-Gould was a professor at Harvard University until he died May 20, 2002.
-He also wrote many books which bring the concepts of biology and evolution to the general public.
+Gould was professor of zoology at Harvard University until he died on May 20, 2002.
+He also authored many books which bring the concepts of biology and evolution to the general public.

 You might also be interested in: